qmk/qmk_firmware/docs/features/bootmagic.md

 # Bootmagic {#bootmagic}

 The Bootmagic feature that only handles jumping into the bootloader.
-This is great for boards that don't have a physical reset button, giving you a way to jump into the bootloader
+This is great for boards that don't have a physical reset button, giving you a way to jump into the bootloader.

 On some keyboards Bootmagic is disabled by default.
 If this is the case, it must be explicitly enabled in your `rules.mk` with: